Avoid these common mistakes on the Common App!

 Supplemental Essay: Some schools ask for additional optional essays.
 Don’t waste the chance to share more of your uniqueness or risk the admissions office thinking you don’t care enough.

 Spellcheck, Grammarcheck, Proofread.
 Ask a trusted friend or teacher to review.
-Make sure everything is attached including test score, recommendations, transcripts.
+Make sure everything is attached including test s, recommendations, and transcripts.
 Don’t declare your application efforts finished after you click submit.
 Make sure you receive a confirmation email.

 Be sure to answer ALL parts of the Common App and all of the questions within an essay prompt.
 Many students only answer the first part of the essay—double-check before you submit.

 #5 Few Details

 In the Activities section, choose your Top Ten activities, and list the most important ones first.
 Do not save your best for last!